Who can use this feature?

 Click the More options (

-) icon at the right of the orphan account.
+) icon at the right of the orphaned account.
 A drop-down menu is displayed.

 For multiple accounts:

-Select the orphan accounts using the checkboxes at the left of the account names.
-A menu is displayed at the bottom of the page indicating the number of orphan accounts you have selected.
+Select the orphaned accounts using the checkboxes to the left of the account names.
+A menu is displayed at the bottom of the page indicating the number of orphaned accounts you have selected.

 Select the Assign Owner option.
 The Assign Owner dialog box is displayed.